nmathewson/walking-onions-wip/specs/06-clients-behavior.md

-This design may require END cells to become wider; see 319-wide-everything.md for an example proposal to supersede propose 249 and allow more wide cell types.
+This design may require END cells to become wider; see 319-wide-everything.md for an example proposal to supersede proposal 249 and allow more wide cell types.

 <!-- Section 6.4 --> <a id='S6.4'></a>